Hypervitaminosis A

 Hypervitaminosis A refers to the toxic effects of ingesting too much preformed vitamin A (retinyl esters, retinol, and retinal).
 Symptoms arise as a result of altered bone metabolism and altered metabolism of other fat-soluble vitamins.
 Hypervitaminosis A is believed to have occurred in early humans, and the problem has persisted throughout human history.
-Toxicity results from ingesting too much preformed vitamin A from foods (such as fish liver or animal liver), supplements, or prescription medications and can be prevented by ingesting no more than the recommended daily amount.
+Toxicity results from ingesting too much preformed vitamin A from foods (such as liver), supplements, or prescription medications and can be prevented by ingesting no more than the recommended daily amount.

-Diagnosis can be difficult, as serum retinol is not sensitive to toxic levels of vitamin A, but there are effective tests available.
+Diagnosis can be difficult as serum retinol is not sensitive to toxic levels of vitamin A, but there are effective tests available.
 Hypervitaminosis A is usually treated by stopping intake of the offending food(s), supplement(s), or medication.
 Most people make a full recovery.
 High intake of provitamin carotenoids (such as beta-carotene) from vegetables and fruits does not cause hypervitaminosis A.